ramgudur/ramgudur/README.md

 I'm super interested in cloud computing, big data analytics, and finding specific, practical uses for artificial intelligence.
 I'm currently interning at Brillio as an AI/ML Intern.

-Right now, I'm focused on MCP, data engineering (from lead gathering to analytics), and cloud architecture.
+Right now, I'm focused on MCP, data engineering (lead generation, web scraping, analytics, etc.), and cloud architecture.

 <!--
 **ramgudur/ramgudur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.